 - Police report if you think an account has been added due to identity theft

 - Canceled check or other proof a bill has been paid

 What Is a 609 Dispute Letter, and Does It Work?

 A 609 dispute letter is a request from a borrower to a creditor to remove negative information (even if it’s accurate) from a credit report provided.
 The name refers to section 609 of the Fair Credit Reporting Act (FCRA), even though, oddly, nothing on this topic is included in that particular section.
 It’s thanks to section 611 that everyone has the right to dispute information believed to be incorrect or unverifiable.

 The letter is supposed to task creditors with producing information that’s hard to find.
-If they fail to provide the evidence, they must remove the disputed claim from the file.
+They must remove the disputed claim from the file if they fail to provide the evidence.
 But if the creditor has evidence, the disputed information remains on file.

 Use this sample letter, which should include:

 - A mention of the issue(s) of dispute on the credit report and why they’re inaccurate

 - Identification information such as a Social Security number, date of birth, and other personal information that might help in verification

 - A copy of your credit report, highlighting problem areas